Sigma Tau Delta

 - To confer distinction for high achievement in English language and literature in undergraduate, graduate, and professional studies;

-- To promote interest in literature and the English language on local campuses and their surrounding communities; and
+- To promote interest in literature and the English language on local campuses and their surrounding communities;

 Who Is Eligible To Join?

-What are the Advantages of Membership in Sigma Tau Delta?
+What Are The Advantages of Membership in Sigma Tau Delta?

+There are more than 50,000 members who have been initiated into Sigma Tau Delta's 350 chapters located throughout the United States.
+Among these esteemed individuals include Eudora Welty, James Dickey, Laurance Perrine, Howard Nemerov, Robert Bly, Frank Herbert, Walter J. Ong, S.J., and Stephen Spender.
+A national convention is held every two years.
 Sigma Tau Delta membership is an outward recognition of personal accomplishment.
 It serves, additionally, as an incentive for continued high scholarship.
 It provides opportunities for those interested in English language and literature to join with like-minded persons on the local, regional, and national levels.
 Members receive the national Newsletter while they remain active in their local chapters.
 They also receive, and have the opportunity to contribute to, the award-winning literary publication, The Rectangle, and are eligible to compete for a number of prizes for excellent writing.
 Student members are also eligible to compete for several $1,000 scholarships.